‘Manny Dearest’ Movie Slated To Air On Lifetime Television Tonight, Don’t Leave A Stranger With Your Kids

 In a previous Inquisitr article, the term “Manny” was explained as a male nanny who fulfills the same obligations as a regular nanny.
 Although many single women fear hiring a man to be their nanny, a male babysitter does have its advantages.
 They are stronger, and they complete tasks faster.
 Children also feel more protected by a male nanny.

-The subject matter was explored in the 2016 Hallmark movie titled, The Manny, AKA All Yours.
+The subject matter was explored in the 2016 Hallmark movie titled, The Manny, aka All Yours.
 However, that movie was not a thriller.
 It was a romantic and heartwarming Valentine’s Day movie about a single mom who falls in love with her children’s manny.

 @Iamashleyscott so much fun being your best friend today 🙂 #Lifetime #MannyDearest pic.twitter.com/dmx8Q1R3GR